SamiSha99/CipherProject/README.md

 # CipherProject

-Try it now at: https://samisha99.github.io/CipherProject/
+Try it now at: https://samisha99.github.io/CipherProject/ (Note: This website 100% offline, nothing is saved!)

 A project focuses on encrypting files with 3 different ways: